-Serena Petrocchi is a Post-Doctoral Researcher working at the Institute of Communication and Health (ICH) on a SNF project on breast cancer prevention.
-She is also lecturer of the course "Introduction to Public Health" for the Master in Communication Management and Health.
-She is graduated in Psychology and obtained her Ph.D in Psychology at Catholic University, Milan.
+Serena Petrocchi is a Researcher working at the Institute of Communication and Health (ICH).
+She is also a Lecturer of the course "Introduction to Public Health" for the Master in Communication Management and Health.
+She is graduated in Psychology and obtained her Ph.D in Psychology at Catholic University, Milan, Italy.

-Serena’s research interests are mainly focused within the domains of patient-doctor relationship and parent-child relationship.
-She studied the role that several interpersonal psychological factors (i.e., theory of mind, interpersonal trust, self-efficacy) play on the adherence to medical regime, working alliance between psychologist and patient, patient’s quality of life and personal well-being.
+Serena’s research interests are mainly focused within the domains of patient-doctor relationship, intra- and interpersonal factor affecting well-being, and parent-child relationship.
+She studied the role that several interpersonal psychological factors (i.e., theory of mind, empathy, interpersonal trust, self-efficacy) play on the adherence to medical regime, working alliance between psychologist and patient, patient’s quality of life and personal well-being.
 She also analyzed the association between quality of parents-child attachment relationship and parental reaction to the diagnosis of child’s autism.
+She is interested in topics such as theory of mind, interpersonal trust, emotional intelligence and emotion recognition.

 From 2010 and 2012, she worked as a Post-Doctoral Research Fellow at Keele University (UK), under a Marie Curie action.
 The project dealt with the role that interpersonal trust plays in the treatment of children and young people with asthma and diabetes.